 This event takes place annually, it highlights the work that CKISS has been doing on the educational, aquatic and operations programs and activities.
 The board of directors, CKISS membership, media, government officials and the public are invited to a day that can include informative presentations, interactive tours, demonstrations and guest speakers.
 It is a catered event in an outdoor setting if possible.
 The Annual General Meeting will take place over lunch.
-The 2018 AGM is scheduled on Saturday, September 29 in Salmo.

-PRESENTATIONS/WORKSHOPS
+PRESENTATIONS/WORKSHOPS/TRAINING

-CKISS provides workshops and presentations upon request to industry groups, local citizen and stewardship groups.
-CKISS will actively seek out presentation opportunities will all levels of government, industry, school groups, stewardship groups and community organizations.
+CKISS provides workshops, presentations and training opportunities upon request to industry groups, municipal staff, businesses, local citizen and stewardship groups.
+CKISS will actively seek out presentation opportunities with all levels of government, industry, school groups, stewardship groups and community organizations.